nektos/act/CONTRIBUTING.md

 ### <a id="issue"></a> Create an issue

-Before submitting a new issue, please search the issues to make sure there isn't a similar issue doesn't already exist.
+Before submitting a new issue, please search the issues to make sure a similar issue doesn't already exist.

 Assuming no existing issues exist, please ensure you include required information when submitting the issue to ensure we can quickly reproduce your issue.